Amazon Prime Video: History

 On May 17, 2021, parent company Amazon entered negotiations to acquire Hollywood studio Metro-Goldwyn-Mayer (MGM).
-On May 26, 2021, it was officially announced that they would acquire MGM for $8.45 billion, subject to regulatory approvals and other routine closing conditions; with the studio continuing to operate as a label alongside Amazon Studios and Amazon Prime Video.
+On May 26, 2021, it was officially announced that Amazon would acquire MGM for $8.45 billion, subject to regulatory approvals and other routine closing conditions, with MGM continuing to operate as a label alongside Amazon Studios and Amazon Prime Video.
 The deal was closed after receiving all governmental approvals on March 17, 2022.

-In July 2021, Amazon and Universal Pictures reached a multi-year deal to bring Universal's films to Prime Video, as well as IMDb TV (soon Amazon Freevee).
+In July 2021, Amazon and Universal Pictures reached a multi-year deal to bring Universal's films to Prime Video, as well as IMDb TV (now Amazon Freevee).
 As part of the deal, titles from Universal's library as well as future theatrical releases would become available on Amazon's streaming services following their first pay window and four months after release on Peacock.
 The deal makes major franchises such as Fast & Furious, Jurassic Park and Bourne eligible to stream on Prime Video.
 Most recently, Prime Video had signed a deal with Nigerian studio Anthill Studios.
+This was part of its expansion to Nigeria, where Prime Video offered their services at subsidized rates while publishing original Nigerian content on the platform tagged Prime Video Naija.

 On February 9, 2022, Amazon signed a long-term deal with the Shepperton Studios for exclusive use of new production facilities.
 On July 31, 2022, it was announced that the service will expand to Southeast Asia, and be offered in Indonesia, Thailand and the Philippines.
 The offerings will include localized content, as well as localized interface and subtitles for non-local content.

-Amazon has considered developing a stand-alone app for streaming sports content.
-As CEO Andy Jassy intensifies the company's streaming ambitions, the move is made.
+In January 2024, they decided to cut the original productions for both Southeast Asia and Middle East and North Africa as they shifted on European productions and even licensing.
+Similar layoffs took place in West and South Africa divisions few months later amidst fierce competition with Showmax.

+In December 2024, Amazon Prime Video announced significant changes to its operations in India to enhance customer satisfaction and comply with local regulations.
+These updates included some drastic measures into its subscription model in India, and it kept its subscribers at the edge of what this change would bring for their streaming experience.
+These adjustments reflect Amazon's effort to cater to the unique preferences of Indian users in a highly competitive OTT market.